myriadrf/LimeSuiteNG/docs/gettingStarted/windows/radioconda.rst

    conda install conda-build conda-forge-pinning

-Conda environment is ready for use with Lime Suite NG library and any of its plugins.
+Initial conda environment set up is complete.

 .. tip::
-   Make sure that your limeSDR is compatible with the new generation library and install appropriate SDR device drivers.
+   Make sure that your limeSDR device is compatible with the new generation library and install appropriate SDR device drivers.
 See :ref:`dev-supp-list-ref` and :ref:`driver-supp-list-ref`.

 .. _`release page`: https://github.com/ryanvolz/radioconda/releases